Molformer: Motif-based Transformer on 3D Heterogeneous Molecular Graphs: Additional Experimental Results

 \subsection{Conformation Classification}

-\paragraph{Task and Data.} In order to explore the influence of multiple conformations, we introduce a new task, conformation classification, to evaluate model's capacity to differentiate molecules with various low-energy conformations.
-We use the recent GEOM-QM9~\citep{axelrod2020geom} and construct a GEOM-CoRE-MOF from CoRE-MOF for experiments.

-More specifically, GEOM-QM9 is an extension to QM9 dataset.
+\paragraph{Task and Data.} To explore the influence of multiple conformations, we introduce a new task, conformation classification, to evaluate the model's capacity to differentiate molecules with various low-energy conformations.
+We use the recent GEOM-QM9 which is an extension to the QM9 dataset.
 It contains multiple conformations for most molecules, while the original QM9 only contains one.
-As for GEOM-CoRE-MOF, we utilize the translation invariance of crystals' cell units to form the dataset.
-Figure~\ref{trans} illustrates that a same crystal can have many cell units with completely different 3D coordinates if the coordinates system varies.
-The calculation process are as follows, where we use the same notations in Appendix~\ref{expansion} to depict a crystal's 3D structure.